COVID-19: Frequently asked questions

 Sanitiser dispensers will continue to be available at key points around campus.
 We encourage you to observe good hand hygiene.

 We also recommend all staff and students get vaccinated, including boosters.
-Find out more about vaccination and testing.
+Find out more about vaccination.

 GP (General Practitioner) is what we call local or family doctors in the UK.
 You can register as soon as you know your Manchester address, to get access to a range of medical services.